Two per cent measurement of $H_0$ from Cepheids alone: Local Universe reconstructions

 \texttt{Manticore} is the latest set of reconstructions using the \ac{BORG} algorithm~\citep{Jasche_2013,Jasche_2015,Lavaux_2016,Leclercq_2017,Jasche_2019,Lavaux_2019,Porqueres_2019,Stopyra_2023,McAlpine_2025}, which infers a posterior distribution of voxel-by-voxel densities at $z=1000$ (and hence at all lower redshifts) by employing a gravity forward model, while accounting for redshift-space distortions, observational selection effects and a galaxy bias model, and comparing the resulting predictions to the observed galaxy number density field with a Poisson likelihood.
 In particular we use the \Manticore\ run, which constrains the initial conditions to match the matter distribution of the local Universe applied to the \TWOMPP\ data.

-To increase the resolution beyond the native \ac{BORG} inference, we use the posterior resimulation suite \Manticore~\citep{McAlpine_2025}.
-This comprises 30 $N$-body simulations with the \texttt{SWIFT} code~\citep{Schaller_2024}, each based on independent posterior initial conditions inferred on a $256^3$ grid (spatial resolution $2.65~\Mpch$).
-The simulations use $1024^3$ dark matter particles (no baryonic physics), yielding a mean inter-particle separation of $0.7\Mpch$ and a particle mass of $2\times10^{10}\Msunh$.
-Each box has a size of $681.1\Mpch$, while the constrained volume extends to $\sim 155\Mpch$, set by the completeness of the \TWOMPP\ survey; regions beyond this are unconstrained but provide the correct long-range forces in a \ac{LCDM} framework.
-From the $z=0$ particle snapshots, we construct density and velocity fields using the smooth particle hydrodynamics technique~\citep{Monaghan_1992,Colombi_2007}, with a minimum of 32 smoothing neighbours as in Section IV.B.1 of~\citealt{Bartlett_2022}.
-These fields are rendered on a $1024^3$ grid with a voxel size of $0.7\Mpch$.
+We use 80 \Manticore\ realisations~\citep{McAlpine_2025}.
+These were simulated with the same COLA gravity model~\citep{Tassev_2013} and numerical settings used during the \ac{BORG} inference.
+Each realisation evolves independent posterior initial conditions inferred on a $256^3$ grid, corresponding to a spatial resolution of $2.65~\Mpch$.
+The density and velocity fields are computed from the final particle distribution using the \ac{PCS} mass-assignment scheme and rendered on the same $256^3$ grid.
 In~\cref{fig:LOS_Vpec} we compare the \ac{LOS} velocities for a sample of Cepheid host galaxies between the \Manticore\ and~\citetalias{Carrick_2015} reconstructions, finding very good agreement.

 \Manticore\ assumes cosmological parameters from the Dark Energy Survey Year 3 (DES Y3;~\citealt{DES_Y3}) ``3$\times$2pt + All Ext.'' $\Lambda$CDM cosmology: $h = 0.681$, $\Omega_{\mathrm{m}} = 0.306$, $\Omega_{\Lambda} = 0.694$, $\Omega_{\mathrm{b}} = 0.0486$, $A_\mathrm{s} = 2.099 \times 10^{-9}$, $n_\mathrm{s} = 0.967$, and $\sigma_8 = 0.807$.
 Thus, unlike~\citetalias{Carrick_2015}, which is derived independently of the growth factor and consequently of $\sigma_8$, these are assumed in \Manticore.
 However, by introducing a free parameter $\beta$ (see~\cref{sec:Carrick_reconstruction}) to scale the predicted peculiar velocities, we can (approximately) assess the impact of varying $\sigma_8$---we find it to have no impact on the inferred $H_0$.